kserve/website/docs/modelserving/servingruntimes.md

 ### Implicit: Automatic selection

-In each entry of the `supportedModelFormats` list, `autoSelect: true` can optionally be specified to indicate that that the given `ServingRuntime` can be considered for automatic selection for predictors with the corresponding model format if no runtime is explicitly specified.
+In each entry of the `supportedModelFormats` list, `autoSelect: true` can optionally be specified to indicate that the given `ServingRuntime` can be considered for automatic selection for predictors with the corresponding model format if no runtime is explicitly specified.
 For example, the `kserve-sklearnserver` ClusterServingRuntime supports SKLearn version 1 and has `autoSelect` enabled: